This set of Discrete Mathematics Multiple Choice Questions & Answers (MCQs) focuses on “Boolean Algebra – Karnaugh Maps”.

 d) 0 bit

 Explanation: In Gray coding, the adjacent code values differ only by a single bit.
-If the given code-word is 01, then the previous and the next code-words is to be 11 or 00 but cannot be 10 in any case.
+If the given code-word is 01, then the previous and the next code-words are to be 11 or 00 but cannot be 10 in any case.
 Each cell within a K-map has a definite place-value which is obtained by using this encoding technique.
-The rows and the columns of the table use Gray code-labeling which in turn represent the values of the corresponding input variables and each K-map cell can be addressed using a unique Gray Code-Word.
+The rows and the columns of the table use Gray code-labeling which in turn represents the values of the corresponding input variables and each K-map cell can be addressed using a unique Gray Code-Word.

 Sanfoundry Global Education & Learning Series – Discrete Mathematics.